steven-midgley/project_one/README.md

      5. Unzip and move the `flights.csv` file to the `data` folder.

 ### 3. **Install OpenSky API**

+**if there is time after completing project tasks with Kaggle data**

 - Install OpenSky API dependencies: